rinx/nvim-dap-rego/README.md

 nvim-dap-rego is an extension for nvim-dap, used for debugging OPA/Rego using Regal (https://github.com/StyraInc/regal).
 This extension sets up adapter and basic configurations for debugging Rego policies.

+This extension also provides Neovim LSP handlers for Regal Codelenses.
+It is useful if you use Regal's LSP feature.

 ## Install

 This extension requires both nvim-dap and Regal (>= 0.26.0).